10 best upcoming phones of 2022: the handsets we're excited to see

 We don't know much about the Google Pixel 7 yet, but we're confident it's on the way - though it probably won't launch until October 2022.

-After the massive overhaul that the Pixel 6 range got we might not see such big changes this time, but the Pixel 6 reinvigorated the range and made us excited about it again, so even if the Google Pixel 7 is just a more polished version of that, we'll take it.
+After Google’s massive overhaul to the Pixel 6 range, we might not see such big changes this time, but the Pixel 6 reinvigorated the lineup and made us excited about it again.
+So even if the Google Pixel 7 is just a more polished version of that, we'll take it.

-Early leaks point to a successor to the Google Tensor chipset being used, unsurprisingly, and to the Pixel 7 having similar cameras to the Pixel 6.
+Early leaks point to a successor to the Google Tensor chipset, unsurprisingly, and to the Pixel 7 having similar cameras to the Pixel 6.
 There's also a suggestion that we might only see one model in 2022, so perhaps there won't be a Google Pixel 7 Pro.

 Samsung Galaxy Z Fold 4

-The Galaxy S22 isn't the only Samsung phone that we're highly anticipating, as the Samsung Galaxy Z Fold 4 is also expected in 2022, and this could be the best foldable phone not just from Samsung but from any company.
+The Galaxy S22 isn't the only Samsung phone that we're highly anticipating; the Samsung Galaxy Z Fold 4 is also expected in 2022, and it could be the best foldable phone not just from Samsung but from any company.

 This probably won't land until August or September, but when it does it might have a lighter and more dust and water-resistant design than the Samsung Galaxy Z Fold 3, coupled with a bigger battery, and an improved under-display camera.

-In fact, one source reckons the Galaxy Z Fold 4 might have two under-display cameras, but whether they're under the display or not, the cameras could get a significant upgrade, with Samsung possibly offering the same snappers here as on the Samsung Galaxy S22.
+In fact, one source reckons the Galaxy Z Fold 4 might have two significantly upgraded under-display cameras, with Samsung possibly offering the same snappers here as on the Samsung Galaxy S22.

 Sony Xperia 1 IV